AaronLeoCooper/angular-guidebook/src/assets/md/guide/components.md

 })
 ```

-You can probably work out for yourself that this is some sort of definition
+You can probably work out for yourself that this is a definition
 for your component, detailing how it's selected in the HTML output and where
 its template file and CSS files are located in relation to this file.